mushfoo/claude-code-project-toolkit/task-generation/prd-to-tasks.md

 1. **Review the entire PRD**: Understand all requirements, constraints, and success criteria

+2. **Check for UI prototypes**: If UI prototypes are available, include specific UI implementation tasks

-2. **Identify major epics**: Group related functionality into logical development phases
+3. **Identify major epics**: Group related functionality into logical development phases

-3. **Break down each epic**: Create granular tasks that can be completed in 1-4 hours
+4. **Break down each epic**: Create granular tasks that can be completed in 1-4 hours

-4. **Establish dependencies**: Ensure tasks are ordered logically and dependencies are clear
+5. **Establish dependencies**: Ensure tasks are ordered logically and dependencies are clear

-5. **Assign realistic estimates**: Base effort estimates on similar tasks and team capabilities
+6. **Assign realistic estimates**: Base effort estimates on similar tasks and team capabilities

-6. **Include testing requirements**: Every feature task should have corresponding testing tasks
+7. **Include testing requirements**: Every feature task should have corresponding testing tasks

-7. **Consider Claude Code workflow**: Optimize task breakdown for rapid development with comprehensive testing
+8. **Consider Claude Code workflow**: Optimize task breakdown for rapid development with comprehensive testing

-8. **Validate completeness**: Ensure all PRD requirements are covered by tasks
+9. **Validate completeness**: Ensure all PRD requirements are covered by tasks

 ## Special Considerations for Claude Code Development